GGN-2015/dcm_ball_detector/README.md

 ### run in release mode

-- Since generating log files is time-consuming in production code, if you just want to find the coordinates of each marker sphere and don't care about the log image, you can use commands like this:
+- since generating log files is time-consuming in production code, if you just want to find the coordinates of each marker sphere and don't care about the log image, you can use commands like this:

 ```bash
 cd "<root directory of the current repo>"